Highway 287 Flood Mitigation Project

 Will you be annexing the St Louis Bridge?

-Caryn asked 9 months ago
+Caryn asked about 2 years ago

 Hello!
 Thank you for your question.
 The St Louis Bridge is in the growth management area for the City of Loveland.
 As we look at future infrastructure and the City's transportation master plan, Connect Loveland, St Louis Bridge could be potentially annexed in the future.
 If you have questions specifically about our growth management plan, you can contact our Transportation or Stormwater Divisions at 970-962-2524 or PublicWorksInfo@cityofloveland.org.
 Thank you!